Woolverine563/cex-kc/README.md

 ## Setup

+### Locally

+To setup the tool locally, it is recommended to use [setup.sh](setup.sh) as simply `./script.sh` for setting up all the required dependencies. `sudo` access to the system is required as this script installs several libraries such as `readline`, `boost-program-options` and `termcap`.
+This also compiles and sets up `abc`.

+The source code can then simply be compiled by using `make [BUILD=RELEASE/TEST/DEBUG]`.
+For performing experiments & benchmarking, it is recommended to build the tool with `BUILD=RELEASE`.

 ### Using docker

 The tool can be directly built as a docker image using the provided [Dockerfile](Dockerfile) using the following command :